Shanna Young: PFL

 Young faced Sandra Lavado on February 24, 2024, at PFL Challenger Series 13, winning the bout via unanimous decision.

-Young faced Kana Watanabe at PFL 1 on April 4, 2024 and lost the bout by unanimous decision.
+Young faced Kana Watanabe at PFL 1 on April 4, 2024, and lost the bout by unanimous decision.
 Young missed weight, so she was fined a percentage of her purse and given a point deduction in the standings.

 Young faced Ilara Joanne at PFL 4 on June 13, 2024.
 She lost the bout via unanimous decision.

 Return to Invicta FC

 Young made her return to Invicta at Invicta FC 58 against Pamela Boveda on November 6, 2024.
 She would win the fight via technical knockout just 23 seconds into the first round.

 In her next fight, Young would face Katharina Lehner at Invicta FC 60 on February 7, 2025.
 She would lose the fight via split decision.

+Young faced Viviane Araújo on April 11, 2026, at PFL Chicago: Pettis vs. McKee.
+She lost the bout via unanimous decision.

 Personal life

-Young has two sons, Chase (born 2010) and Ray (born 2020).
+Young has two sons, Chase (born 2010) and Raylon (born 2020).